ucan-wg/delegation/README.md

 The try operator is idempotent, and repeated tries (`.foo???`) MUST be treated as a single one.

-[jq] is a much larger language, and includes additional features like pipes, arithmatic, regexes, assignment, recursive descent, and so on which MUST NOT be supported in the UCAN Policy language.

 For example, consider the following `args` from an `Invocation`:

 ``` json